Division of Public Works

 Curbside Collection of Yard Waste

-A newsletter is mailed to all residents in the Spring and includes a message from the Mayor, collection dates, division highlights and information on additional services provided.
-Residents receive a minimum of ten (10) annual pickups with collection totaling over 12,000 yards.
+A newsletter is mailed to all residents in the Spring and includes a message from the Mayor, collection dates, division highlights, and information on additional services provided.
+Residents receive a minimum of ten (10) annual pickups with collections totaling over 12,000 yards.

 Snow/ice and Weather Emergencies

-Our team is available and ready to respond promptly with over forty (40) pieces pf snow fighting equipment, brine for anti-icing and rock salt for inclines and declines.
+Our team is available and ready to respond promptly with over forty (40) pieces of snow-fighting equipment, brine for anti-icing, and rock salt for inclines and declines.

-- When possible, stay off of the road.
-When you see a snowplow truck remember that the trucks plow slowly, need space to operate and makes sudden stops.
+• When possible, stay off of the road.
+When you see a snowplow truck, remember that the trucks plow slowly, need space to operate and make sudden stops.

-Trees are beautiful ad enhance the character of our neighborhoods.
+Trees are beautiful and enhance the character of our neighborhoods.

-One of the best features of Plainfield is the wonderful tree lined streets.
+One of the best features of Plainfield is the wonderful tree-lined streets.
 Trees can enhance the architectural charm of homes.
-Our tree surgeons are responsible for maintaining over 30,000 City trees that are located along our roadways and City parks.
+Our tree surgeons are responsible for maintaining over 30,000 City trees along our roadways and City parks.

 Unfortunately, trees can cause problems like:

-- Some trees have aggressive root systems that can buckle and destroy sections of the sidewalk and roads.
+• Some trees have aggressive root systems that can buckle and destroy sections of the sidewalks and roads.

-- For these reasons maintenance of trees are required.
+• For these reasons, maintenance of trees is required.

 Street Cleaning program - Daily from April through November City-owned mechanical sweepers maintain (weather permitting) over 207 curb miles of posted streets Citywide.
 The division is committed to year-round sweeping of streets in the downtown area.